 4. Avocado Toast

-Make the flavor of avocado pop even more by sprinkling your avo-toast with salt and pepper or lemon juice!
+Make the flavor of avocado pop even more by sprinkling your avo-toast with salt and pepper or lemon juice.
+FYI – This makes for an excellent pre-workout snack!

-5. A Rice Cake with Sunflower Seed Butter
+5. A Rice Cake with a light layer of Sunflower Seed Butter

 If you haven’t tried sunflower seed butter yet, then you’re missing out!
 “Once Again” and “Wild Friends” are our favorite brands around here.